-Be it dining out at some fancy restaurants or trying out he local bars, it will mount up eventually.
+Keeping to your budget on a gap year is difficult!
+It’s perfectly understandable really.
+You jet off away from your native land, arrive in a beautiful, warm climate and want to let off some steam.
+Be it dining out at some fancy restaurants or trying out the local bars, the costs start to add up.
 So here are some useful tips to stop you running out of cash before your holiday has even started.

 Designate yourself set days where you plan on doing things that will inevitably cost money.
 For instance, seeing an important landmark that you are desperate to see.
 By doing this, you’ll be able to keep an eye on the amount of proper blow out days that you can feasibly have.